BSc Agriculture: Career Path

 • Market fluctuations: The prices of agricultural products can fluctuate greatly, making it difficult for farmers and other agribusinesses to plan and make a profit.

-• Lack of access to resources: Many farmers, particularly in developing countries, may not have access to the resources and technologies needed to produce food efficiently and sustainably.
+• Lack of access to resources: Many farmers, particularly in developing countries, may need access to the resources and technologies required to produce food efficiently and sustainably.

 • Government policies: Agricultural policies and regulations can change frequently, making it difficult for farmers and other agribusinesses to plan and make a profit.